Version effective as of 12.4.2023

 4. Cookies / Tracking Regarding the Use of our Website

 We typically use „cookies“ and similar techniques on our website, which allow for an identification of your browser or device.
 A cookie is a small text file that is sent to your computer and automatically saved by the web browser on your computer or mobile device, when you visit our website.
 If you revisit our website, we may recognize you, even if we do not know your identity.
 Besides cookies that are only used during a session and deleted after your visit of the website („session cookies“), cookies may be used to save user configurations and other information for a certain time period (e.g., two years) („permanent cookies“).
 Notwithstanding the foregoing, you may configure your browser settings in a way that it rejects cookies, only saves them for one session or deletes them prematurely.
 Most browsers are preset to accept cookies.
-We use permanent cookies in order to understand how you use our services and content
+We use permanent cookies for the purpose of saving user configuration (e.g., language, automated log in), in order to understand how you use our services and content.
+If you block cookies, it is possible that certain functions (such as, e.g., language settings, shopping basket, ordering processes) are no longer available to you.
+In accordance with applicable law, we may include visible and invisible image files in our newsletters and other marketing e-mails.
+If such image files are retrieved from our servers, we can determine whether and when you have opened the e-mail, so that we can measure and better understand how you use our offers and customize them.
+You may disable this in your e-mail program, which will usually be a default setting.

-By using our website you agree to our use of such techniques.
-If you object, you must configure your browser accordingly.
+By using our website and consenting to the receipt of newsletters and other marketing e-mails you agree to our use of such techniques.
+If you object, you must configure your browser or e-mail program accordingly.

-We use Google Analytics on our website.
-This is a service provided by a third party (Google LLC, www.google.com) and which allow us to measure and evaluate the use of our website (on an anonymized basis).
+We may use Google Analytics or similar services on our website.
+These are services provided by third parties, which may be located in any country worldwide (in the case of Google Analytics Google Ireland Ltd. (located in Ireland), Google Ireland relies on Google LLC (located in the United States) as its sub-processor (both «Google»), www.google.com) and which allow us to measure and evaluate the use of our website (on an anonymized basis).
 For this purpose, permanent cookies are used, which are set by the service provider.
-The service provider does not receive (and does not retain) any personal data from us (He receives IP-addresses only in anonymized form), but the service provider may track your use of the website, combine this information with data from other websites you have visited and which are also tracked by the respective service provider and may use this information for its own purposes (e.g. to controlling of advertisements).
+We have configured the service so that the IP addresses of visitors are truncated by Google in Europe before forwarding them to the United States and then cannot be traced back.
+We have turned off the «Data sharing» option and the «Signals» option.
+Although we can assume that the information we share with Google is not personal data for Google, it may be possible that Google may be able to draw conclusions about the identity of visitors based on the data collected, create personal profiles and link this data with the Google accounts of these individuals for its own purposes.
 If you have registered with the service provider, the service provider will also know your identity.
 In this case, the processing of your personal data by the service provider will be conducted in accordance with its data protection regulations.
 The service provider only provides us with data on the use of the respective website (but not any personal information of you).

 5. Datatransfer and Transfer of Data Abroad